dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-sql-procedures.md

 `dolt_push()`, `dolt_fetch()`, and `dolt_pull()` are considered administrative operations currently because they all use a shared credential to talk to remote servers.
 User level access to remotes, and the ability to store user level credentials for them is on our [roadmap](https://github.com/dolthub/dolt/issues/6639).

 The root user, or any other user with super privileges is allowed to call all procedures.

-# Statistics Updates

-Control functions are used to start and stop background thread activity related to statistics updates.
-See [stats documentation](../sql-support/miscellaneous.md#stats-controller-functions) for more information.

-## `dolt_stats_restart()`

-If no thread is active for the current database, start a new update thread with the current session's interval and threshold parameters (`dolt_stats_auto_refresh_interval` and `dolt_stats_auto_refresh_threshold`).
-If a thread is already active for this database, the thread is stopped and started with the new parameters.

-## `dolt_stats_stop()`

-Stop the update thread for the current database (otherwise no-op).

-## `dolt_stats_status()`

-Returns the latest update to statistics for the current database.

-## `dolt_stats_drop()`

-Deletes the stats ref on disk and wipes the database stats held in memory for the current database.
-Stops update thread if active.